 6. Will my garden be damaged during installation?

 There will be some disruption during installation.
-Most people chooses to have their plants sunken into the ground, but we will aim to keep this to a minimum and restore the area as much as possible afterwards.
+Most people choose to have their plants sunk into the ground, but we will aim to keep this to a minimum and restore the area as much as possible afterwards.

 7. Do sewage treatment plants require electricity?